Century House Association

 SET: Seniors Embracing Technology

-SET was developed from the Technology Working Information Group (TWIG), a group of Century House members who put on two Technology Focus Groups in March 2019.
-A total of 32 community seniors attended the focus groups.
-The results of this initiative told us that seniors are using and interested in technology.
+We formed the Technology Working Information Group (TWIG) and did two Focus Groups in March 2019.
+Input from 32 community seniors told us that seniors are using and interested in technology; they want:

 • to use technology, but it can be stressful to keep up with ever-changing technology;